boldbi/boldbi-kubernetes/docs/FAQ/how-deploy-bold-bi-in-eks-using-network-load-balancer-with-ssl-certificate-from-acm.md

 # How to deploy Bold BI in EKS Using Network Load Balancer (NLB) with SSL certificate from AWS Certificate Manager (ACM).

-The below section explains how to deploy Bold BI in EKS using Nginx Network Load Balancer (NLB) with SSL certificate from AWS Certificate Manager (ACM).
+The below section explains how to deploy Bold BI in EKS using Nginx Network Load Balancer (NLB) with an SSL certificate from AWS Certificate Manager (ACM).

 ## Create a EKS Cluster and filestorage: